simonmorgenstern/fux/README.md

 ### Change Instructions
 For each Frame the fux expects a array filled with what has changed in comparison to the previous frame.
 The array contains Color LED pairs.
-Message is formatted as a json string.
+Message is formatted as json.

 Colors can either be a
 - "r, g, b" string